hdansu/portfolio/README.md

 ### A Redesign of Blue Apron's pre-IPO KPIs

+I selected this visualization because XXX

+According to Blue Apron, this data was hared to enable investors to "evaluate our business and operations, measure our performance, identify trends affecting our business, project our future performance, and make strategic decisions."

 On page 60 of the S-1 filing, Blue Apron shared the following summary of their Operating Metrics

 Source: https://www.sec.gov/Archives/edgar/data/1701114/000104746917003765/a2232259zs-1.htm